canonical/mongos-operator/README.md

 ## Security, Bugs and feature request

-If you find a bug in this snap or want to request a specific feature, here are the useful links:
+If you find a bug in this charm or want to request a specific feature, here are the useful links:

 * Raise issues or feature requests in [Github](https://github.com/canonical/mongos-operator/issues)

 * Security issues in the Charmed MongoDB Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

-* Meet the community and chat with us if there are issues and feature requests in our [Mattermost Channel](https://chat.charmhub.io/charmhub/channels/data-platform)
+* Meet the community and chat with us if there are issues and feature requests in our [Matrix Room](https://matrix.to/#/#charmhub-data-platform:ubuntu.com)

 ## Contributing